Skip to main content

 Expand description

-Classifies an IPC error as either fatal or recoverable.
+Classifies an IPC error into an ErrorKind.

 The IPC client runs a single long-lived processing loop that is shared across every peer and every message.
 Historically any transport or crypto error tore that loop down, which meant a single transient failure (a handshake timeout, a peer disconnecting mid-send, a malformed frame) permanently disabled the shared client and it never recovered.